Bento MCP Server

 Connect your favorite AI assistant to Bento and manage your email marketing with natural language.

 The Model Context Protocol (MCP) is an open standard that lets AI assistants like Claude, Cursor, and others interact with external tools and services.
-The Bento MCP server gives your AI assistant direct access to your Bento account—look up subscribers, create broadcasts, track events, and more, all through natural conversation.
+The Bento MCP server gives your AI assistant direct access to your Bento account.
+It can look up subscribers, create broadcasts, track events, and more, all through natural conversation.

-Whether you're drafting a campaign, importing subscribers, or checking your stats, just ask your AI assistant and it handles the rest.
+Whether you're drafting a campaign, importing subscribers, or checking your stats, you describe the task and your AI assistant runs the matching Bento tools.

 - A Bento account with API access